feonit/olap-cube-js/README.md

 - Method delete empty cells
 - Method delete empty cells to example
 - ES5/ES6 umd
-- Exclude query param
+- Exclude set param
-- Multiple, unbalanced, ragged hierarchies
+- Unbalanced, ragged hierarchies
+- Each cube dimension can contains more then one hierarchies (Multiple hierarchies)
 - Use additional attributes of the members
 - Remove responsibility for "id" prop at facts
 - Add support for snowflake schema
 - Add validation for tree
 - Single keyProp
 - AddMember without rollup options (then more than one member will be added)
+- Calculated members
+- MDX query language